onosproject/onos-gui/docs/prerequisites.md

 with TypeScript is also recommended.
 The core team uses the Intellij [WebStorm IDE] from JetBrains, but there are many other options.
 The [Atom] editor is a lightweight solution supporting TypeScript and Git integration.
-[Visual Studio Code] is another option that supports TypeScript..
+[Visual Studio Code] is another option that supports TypeScript.

 ## License
 The project requires that all Typescript source files are properly annotated using the Apache 2.0 License.